danog/AsyncOrm/README.md

 * [Automatic ORM properties example &raquo;](https://github.com/danog/AsyncOrm/blob/master/examples/1-automatic.php)
 * [Manual example &raquo;](https://github.com/danog/AsyncOrm/blob/master/examples/2-manual.php)

-The `DbArray` obtained through one of the methods above is an abstract array object that automatically stores and fetches elements of the specified type, from the specified database.
+The `DbArray` obtained through one of the methods above is an abstract array object that automatically stores and fetches elements of the specified [type &raquo;](#value-types), from the specified database.

+`DbArray`s of type `ValueType::OBJECT` can contain objects extending `DbObject`.

+Classes extending `DbObject` have a special `save` method that can be used to persist object changes to the database, as can be seen in the [example](https://github.com/danog/AsyncOrm/blob/master/examples/2-manual.php).

 ### Settings